nima/wordtag/share/logophile.md

 -   Your theory leaves us with a great deal of **conjecture** and very little evidence.  (#talk #language)
 -   Your theory can only be accepted by a **credulous** crowd.  (#talk #language)
 -   Please **expound**; explain.  (#talk #language)
+-   Such a **riposte** was a scandalous impertinence; a quick sharp return in speech or action; a brilliant repost to an insult.

 ### Science